 - Sift in the flour, baking powder and drinking chocolate and fold in lightly, but thoroughly.

-- Spoon the mixture into a 12 hole silicon madeleine mould (or muffin cases).
+- Spoon the mixture into a 12 hole silicon madeleine mould or greased and floured tin moulds.
+Or if you don't have either of these, you can use muffin cases.

 - Turn out onto a wire rack to cool.